 - Baste/brush on the remaining sauce an additional 2 to 3 times as it cooks.

-- Cook until the internal temperature of the thighs reaches 175° F using a thermometer to verify.
-The final internal temperature should climb to 180° F.
+- Cook until the internal temperature of the thighs reaches 175° F (or 160°F for breasts) using a meat thermometer to verify.
+The final internal temperature should climb to 180° F for the dark meat and 165° F for white meat as it rests.

 - Transfer to a serving platter and rest the chicken for 5 minutes before serving.
 Garnish with sliced scallion and a side of the reserved huli sauce.
 Enjoy!